2019 RSA Annual Conference Plenary Speakers

 Spatial Economic Analysis Lecture – “I Come to Bury Growth, Not to Praise It” Rachel Franklin, Centre for Urban and Regional Development Studies (CURDS), Newcastle University, UK

 Franklin’s primary research focus is in spatial demography and the interplay between spatial analytics and demographic change, in particular quantifying patterns, sources and impacts of spatial inequality.
-Current projects, for example, study the role of spatial scale and context in understanding the manifestation and impacts of depopulation across neighborhoods, cities, and regions in the United States.
+Current projects, for example, study the role of spatial scale and context in understanding the manifestation and impacts of depopulation across neighbourhoods, cities, and regions in the United States.
 She also maintains an ongoing interest in pedagogy, especially the teaching of methods.
 She has taught spatial analysis, GIS, and quantitative methods for well over a decade, with a pedagogic orientation towards policy applications and the social sciences and humanities.
 With Dimitris Ballas, Graham Clarke and Andy Newing, she is co-author of a recent textbook aimed at teaching GIS for the social sciences.

 Franklin is the current editor of the journal, Geographical Analysis, previous book review editor of the Journal of Regional Science, and a member of the editorial boards of Population, Space and Place, Urban Climate, and Spatial Research and Planning.
 For eight years (2010–2018), she was the Associate Director of the Spatial Structures in the Social Sciences (S4) initiative at Brown University and also held an academic appointment in Population Studies.
 Other professional experience includes the U.S. Census Bureau and the American Association of Geographers (AAG).